MoralisWeb3/docs/docs/04-guides/solana-nft-explorer.md

   //7️⃣
   // `getNFTMetadata` function sends a request to backend api route
-  // to fetch the meatdata.
+  // to fetch the metadata.
   const getNFTMetadata = async () => {
     const options = {
       network: 'mainnet',